-A small island off the coast of Nagasaki, Gunkanjima (or 'Battle Ship Island') has a fascinating history.
-After coal was discovered on the island, managers, workers and their families flocked to Gunkanjima in search of riches.
+A small island off the coast of Nagasaki, Gunkanjima (or 'Battle Ship Island') makes for a mystery filled day trip.
+After coal was discovered on the island, managers, workers, and their families flocked to Gunkanjima in search of riches.
 With one half of the island occupied by the mine, a self-sufficient society was established on the other half including shops, schools, a public bath, and a hospital, until Gunkanjima became the most densely populated island in the world.
-However in 1974 the mine was suddenly closed and the island was abandoned in some haste for reasons still unknown...
+However, in 1974 the mine was suddenly closed and the island was abandoned in some haste for reasons still unknown...

-For years nobody set foot on the island and since the evacuation it was left at the mercy of typhoons, causing the buildings to deteriorate and crumble.
+For years nobody set foot on the island and since the evacuation it was left at the mercy of typhoons, causing the buildings to deteriorate crumble.
 Now all that remains are eerie shells of the huge buildings that once housed the island’s dense population, creating a haunting atmosphere.
-Gunkanjima is said to be the inspiration behind the villain Raoul Silva’s lair in the 2012 Bond film Skyfall.
+So mysterious in fact, that Gunkanjima is said to be the inspiration behind the villain Raoul Silva’s lair in the 2012 Bond film Skyfall.
 Recently sightseeing tours to Gunkanjima have become available, enabling people to see this compelling piece of Japanese history up close.

 From Nagasaki you will take a direct Ltd Express train to Hakata station in Fukuoka.
 En-route look out the Huis Ten Bosch Dutch styled theme park!
 The 153km journey takes just under 2 hours.